 One of the biggest debates amongst parents, educators, and anyone genuinely interested in the development of young minds is whether reading or playing video games is the better activity for the youth.
-What also characterizes this argument is the bid to ensure that the technological age does not take away reasoning abilities and even the basics of great vocabulary by replacing activities for teens and the young with the popular clash royale PC or other video games.
+What also characterizes this argument is the bid to ensure that the technological age does not take away reasoning abilities and even the basics of great vocabulary by replacing activities for teens and the young with the popular Clash Royale on PC or other video games.
 It is without a doubt that the favored of the two activities is the playing and that getting young people to read is difficult.
 A healthy dose of the two though can prove beneficial.

 The Benefits of Reading Books